SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/publication-policy.md

 1. Publications must acknowledge the AMF (and named staff if appropriate) when a study uses equipment managed by the Facility.
 2. In cases where an AMF staff member has contributed significantly and/or provided non-routine services, they are to be added as co-authors.

-Furthermore, we strongly encourage authors to let us proofread your methods section.
+We strongly encourage authors to send us manuscripts before publication so we can proofread the relevant methods and descriptions.
 Imaging methods are [often very poorly reported (eLife)](https://elifesciences.org/articles/55133) in publications.
 Work coming from the SWC should continue to buck this trend.

 ## Standard acknowledgement